 With smartphones and tablets getting better by the day, it is crucial that software developers provide users with solutions that are suitable for the day-to-day activities of photographers, regardless of their skill levels.

 Adobe has moved one step ahead of many of their competitors in this business by creating mobile versions of Adobe Photoshop and Adobe Lightroom, among many other mobile apps.
-However, what does this mean for us, when we can work with Lightroom Mobile, rather than with Adobe Lightroom’s desktop version?
+However, what does this mean for us, when we can work with Lightroom Presets in mobile, rather than with Adobe Lightroom’s desktop version?

 Fortunately, this is not a matter of “either or”, rather we get to use “both and” – Adobe Lightroom Mobile was created to help photographers be able to perform quick edits with their smartphones or even sync data to their desktop (or laptop) PCs without needing a USB connection.
 This only translates into better performance by photographers, who are now able to edit photos “on the go”.

-Through this guide, we will review the main advantages and learn how dedicated photographers can get the most of Lightroom Mobile.
+Through this guide, we will review the main advantages and learn how dedicated photographers can get the most of Lightroom Mobile if we install Lightroom presets on our mobile.

 After downloading Lightroom Mobile on your device, it will ask you either to log into the system or to create an account.